kmohan12-code/Product-review-analysis/README.md

 Amazon Product Review Sentiment Analysis
+Overview
-This project analyzes customer reviews of Amazon Alexa to determine the overall sentiment—whether users feel positively, negatively, or neutral about the product.
+This project analyzes customer reviews of Amazon Alexa to determine the overall sentiment — whether users feel positive, negative, or neutral about the product.
 It uses Python, pandas, and VADER (Valence Aware Dictionary and sEntiment Reasoner) from the NLTK library to calculate sentiment scores and visualize the results.

-Table of Contents
-Overview

-Installation

-Dataset

-Usage

-Output

-Visualization

-Dependencies

- Overview
-The notebook performs the following steps:
+Features

-Loads a tab-separated file (amazon.txt) of customer reviews
+Loads customer reviews from a tab-separated file (amazon.txt)

-Uses VADER from NLTK to compute sentiment polarity scores (Positive, Negative, Neutral)
+Uses VADER to compute sentiment polarity scores (Positive, Negative, Neutral)

-Aggregates the results to determine the overall product sentiment
+Aggregates sentiment scores to find overall product sentiment

-Visualizes the review ratings using a pie chart
+Visualizes star rating distribution using a pie chart

-Run the Python script or Jupyter notebook.

-It will:
+How It Works

-Load and preview the dataset
+Load and preview the dataset containing customer reviews.

-Analyze sentiment using VADER
+Use VADER to analyze sentiment polarity of each review.

-Count the number of positive, negative, and neutral reviews
+Count how many reviews are positive, negative, or neutral.

-Determine the overall sentiment
+Determine the overall sentiment of the product based on review sentiments.

-Display a pie chart of ratings
+Generate a pie chart visualizing the distribution of star ratings (1 to 5 stars).

-Example sentiment output:
+Example Output

-text
+yaml
 Copy
 Edit
 Overall Sentiment: Positive
-📊 Visualization
+Visualization
-The notebook generates a pie chart showing the distribution of star ratings (1–5):
+A pie chart displays the proportion of each star rating to give a clear visual overview of customer feedback.

 Dependencies
-pandas
+pandas — data handling

-matplotlib
+matplotlib — plotting charts

-seaborn
+seaborn — enhanced visualization

-nltk
+nltk — natural language processing, including VADER sentiment analysis